 Since the beginning of time, human beings as a species have made physical attempts to change our outward appearances to reflect our aesthetic opinion.
 Sacrificial rituals, tattoos, piercings, and elongated craniums have all been around since before agriculture.
 The most shocking form of human self-beautification is the practice of cosmetic surgery; slicing, snipping, implanting, and stitching to create what a human would view as an ideal image for themselves.

-Cosmetic surgeons in Tampa know that cosmetic surgery has been around since well before our time, and was born out of reconstructive surgery.
+Dr. Dominic of Elite Facial Plastic Surgery in Tampa knows that cosmetic surgery has been around since well before our time, and was born out of reconstructive surgery.
 Surgical intervention was born out of psychological well-being of the wounded and not as much out of functionality as it perhaps should be.